AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Design Process and Moderator Needs

 During interviews, all moderators emphasized the need to solicit additional feedback from their community's entire moderation team before finalizing the design and evaluating it in a real setting.
 Therefore, for our iterative design process, we decided to focus on designing for one of the three communities, r/pics. r/pics is one of the largest subreddits with over 29 million total members.
 It is the most popular place for sharing photos on Reddit and frequently features on Reddit's front page, which is visible to all Reddit users.

 In September 2021, we shared a detailed proposal with all moderators of r/pics via modmail, introducing and explaining the design of our new tool and the evaluation process.
 The moderation team gave largely positive feedback and expressed interest in supporting the design and evaluation of the tool.
 At the time, r/pics had 8 moderators, and we invited all of them to participate in the design process.
 Between October and November 2021, we held two synchronous design sessions on Zoom.
+The protocol we followed for these design sessions is provided in the Appendix \ref{app:design-protocol}.
 Three of the moderators attended these sessions, and each lasted for approximately one hour.
 In between these sessions, we also held a series of asynchronous discussions (over modmail) with the r/pics moderators.
 Five out of the eight moderators provided feedback during these discussions.
-For our design process, we used low and mid-fidelity prototypes to present the design ideas generated from our earlier qualitative analysis.
-For instance, we solicited moderator feedback on our proposed automated bot by presenting a PowerPoint mockup conversation between appealing users and the bot (see Figure \ref{fig:prototype} in Appendix).
+For our design process, we used multiple low and mid-fidelity prototypes to present the design ideas generated from our earlier qualitative analysis.
+For instance, we first used a flowchart to provide moderators with an overview of the process.
+The flowchart highlights that appealing users will receive automated messages in response to their requests and that some of the users' requests may remain hidden from moderators.
+A snapshot of the flowchart is provided in the Appendix (Figure \ref{fig:flowchart}).
+In addition to the flowchart, we also shared a potential typology for questions to be asked of the users during the process (see Figure \ref{fig:questions-type} in Appendix).
+Finally, to solicit additional feedback on our proposed automated bot, we provided moderators with a PowerPoint mockup conversation between appealing users and the bot (see Figure \ref{fig:prototype} in Appendix).
+These materials were sent to the moderators in advance and used during the design sessions.
+To keep this section concise, we included our design materials in the Appendix.

 All moderators were offered a compensation of USD \$20 (or an equivalent amount in their local currency) for each session or interview they participated in.
 One moderator respectfully declined the compensation.
 The entire design process was reviewed and determined to be exempt from oversight by our Institutional Review Board (IRB).